Deepika-M-gowda/barcode_scanner_android/README.md

 # Overview

-Barcode scanner is a free and open source app which allow to read and generate barcodes.
-It can collect information about food products, cosmetics and books thanks to the databases Open Food Facts, Open Beauty Facts, Open Pet Food Facts and OpenLibrary.
+Barcode Scanner is a free and open source app which allow to read and generate barcodes.
+It can collect information about food products, cosmetics, books and music (CDs, Vinyls, ...) thanks to the databases Open Food Facts, Open Beauty Facts, Open Pet Food Facts, OpenLibrary and MusicBrainz.
+It supports various barcode formats: QR Code, Data Matrix, PDF 417, AZTEC, EAN 13, EAN 8, UPC A, UPC E, Code 128, Code 93, Code 39, Codabar, ITF.
+This app respects your privacy.
+It does not contain any trackers and does not collect any data.

 # Download